mariamar95/Greek-Mythology-Quiz/README.md

  ## **Existing features**
  - ### Home Page
    - **Quiz Title:** Users can easily understad what the quiz is about
-   - **Start Button:** Users can clik on the quiz button and start the game
+   - **Start Button:** Users can click on the quiz button and start the game
    - **Info Button:** Users can find information on how to play the game
    - **Score Button:** Users can find a leaderboard with the highest scores
   - ### Quiz Page